Music (Madonna song): Release and reception

 The music video debuted on MTV and VH1 on August 2, 2000.
 VH1 channel aired a special hour-long program, Madonna's Music, in which Madonna called in for a phone interview.
 It was hosted by VH1's Rebecca Rankin who presided a discussion with Rolling Stone music critic Joe Levy about Madonna and her looks, as well as a video interview with Mazar and Harris.
 VH1 also aired a countdown of Madonna's previous videos and offered its viewers to listen to a remix of "Music".
 In addition, about 700 Madonna fans saw a free preview of the video at New York City's Irving Plaza a few days before the premiere.

 The clip starts with Madonna and her friends getting into a limousine, driven by Ali G. As the music starts Ali G is directed to take them to a club where Madonna and her friends dance and drink.
 He later takes them to a strip-club, where Madonna goes inside but he is denied entrance.
-An animated section follows where Madonna, as a superhero character with superpowers, flies above rooftops, swims underwater, and works as a DJ at a club with a dozen arms like a Hindu deity.
+An animated section (animated by Filmtecknarna) follows where Madonna, as a superhero character with superpowers, flies above rooftops, swims underwater (swimming past a school of fish with Ali G's face), and works as a DJ at a club with a dozen arms like a Hindu deity.
 Madonna's animated character also attacks various neon signs displaying the names of her previous singles.
 The video ends with Madonna and her friends traveling in the limousine packed with the strippers and Ali G engaging in a rendezvous with them.
 According to author Georges Claude Guilbert, throughout the clip Madonna wears a gold necklace around her neck that says "Mommy", a reference to her apparent pregnancy.
 In the extended version of the music video, there is a variation at the end of the animated section.
 Ali G briefly interrupts the song to demonstrate his rap skills to persuade Madonna to include him on her next single.
 An annoyed Madonna asks him to stop and to turn the song back on.